 Tip: You don’t want to focus the clear line of fracture by discussing how much (or not) the other is not involved in your business affairs.
 See Size Appeal of Gallagher Transfer & Storage Co., Inc., SBA No. SIZ-4295 (1998) (The presumption arises, not from the degree of family members’ involvement in each other’s business affairs but, rather, from the family relationship itself.)

 Tip: Individuals in senior leadership positions, such as the CEO and COO, may be presumed to exercise substantive control over a firm’s operations, absent evidence to the contrary.
 Size Appeal of AudioEye, Inc., SBA No. SIZ-5477, at 8-9 (2013).

 Tip: When defending a size protest based on affiliation through common management, you want an attorney that would not focus only on the argument that person exercising common management does not have total control of the business (this is not the legal standard).

 - You want to focus on showing that the other person has no critical influence or the ability to exercise substantive control over the company’s operations.
 See Size Appeal of CopaSat, LLC, SBA No. SIZ-5918, at 5 (2018).
 Individuals in senior leadership positions, such as the CEO and COO, may be presumed to exercise substantive control over a firm’s operational services, absent

 - You want to avoid commingling employees when subcontracting or teaming

 - Avoid sharing facilities and other common resources

-For help with avoiding the SBA small business affiliation definition in SBA size protests, call our 8(a) certification lawyers at 1-866-601-5518.
+For help with avoiding the SBA small business affiliation definition, call our SBA Size protest lawyers at 1-866-601-5518.